 The future of documentaries with ‘Disaster Capitalism”s Thor Neureiter

-Disaster Capitalism has proved a hit on the film festival circuit so far, with a warm reception on July 7 when it aired at this year’s Melbourne Documentary Film Festival.
+Disaster Capitalism was a hit on the film festival circuit, with a warm reception when it aired at the Melbourne Documentary Film Festival.
 We at Film Daily were lucky enough to catch up with director Thor Neureiter to find out more about the film, his background, and the documentary filmmaking process in the era of fake news.

 Film Daily: Could you tell us about your partnership with Antony Loewenstein and your inspiration behind Disaster Capitalism?